t-troebst/perfanno.nvim/README.md

 * Add `vim.ui.select` fallback option if telescope is not installed
 * Show annotations inside the telescope previewer
 * Add callgraph exploration via a very customized telescope finder
-* All support for other profilers: we only need stack traces with source line information
+* Add support for other profilers: we only need stack traces with source line information